 In her spare time, Jess plays mum to two cats, mains a cleric and a tinkerer in two seperate DnD campaigns with her brother Alex, and sings like everyone’s listening.

-Chantelle is the Studio and Business Manager at Dinosaur Polo Club, the Wellington-based indie studio behind the successful, award-winning subway game, Mini Metro.
+Chantelle is the Studio Director at Dinosaur Polo Club, the Wellington-based indie studio behind the award-winning subway game, Mini Metro, and Apple Arcade launch title, Mini Motorways.

 Previously working in the music industry, Chantelle is no stranger to events.
 She genuinely loves connecting with people to build strong, rewarding relationships, and was responsible for managing sponsor relationships and coordinating nationwide events as the Partnerships Executive of the New Zealand Symphony Orchestra.